Is MAT Just A Replacement For My Addiction?

 The medications used in MAT do not provide rewarding stimuli, such as alcohol or heroin.
 Instead, these medications help replace the physical dependency of one’s addiction.
 The result is decreased risky behavior, consequences, and withdrawal symptoms.
 To put it simply, physical dependency does not always equate to addiction.

 A common goal in MAT programs is complete abstinence, but this not always the case.
 Doctors and counselors will work on your case to determine a path that makes the most sense for you.
 Many participants engage in a tapering program, where they slowly taper off of their medication until they reach complete abstinence.
 This enables participants to reach abstinence in the most painless way possible.
-It also increases the rates of patient participation in other treatment activities such as group counseling, individual counseling, and peer support.
+It also increases the rates of patient participation in other treatment activities such as group counseling, individual counseling, and support.
 MAT also enables participants to secure a steady job, strengthen family relations, focus on hobbies, and other activities that couple successful recovery.

 MAT For Heroin and Other Opioids in Lexington